eunomia-bpf/bpftime/daemon/README.md

 # bpftime daemon: trace and replay eBPF related events

 The bpftime daemon is a tool to trace and replay eBPF related events.
-It's similar to syscall server but run together with kernel eBPF.
+It's similar to our syscall server but run together with kernel eBPF.